vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 In this (fairly long!) post, I describe how I'm currently thinking of my donation budget, and how I distinguish between opportunistic, high-marginal-value donations and fallback donations.
+If you're viewing this on the EA Forum, please use the table of contents (that you should see to the left of the post) to navigate the post and understand its overall structure.

 Some of this goes over ground I previously tread on in my previous posts on [my Q4 2021